The detail

 From this, we were able to calculate a cost for all these items and work out what each living standard would cost a year.

-Updating the standards
+Updating the Standards

-We update the standards on a regular basis, carrying out further research with people across the country to ensure that the retirement living standards remain current, incorporating changes in the costs of goods and services as well as reflecting any changes in people’s expectations for retirement.
-We publish any required changes to the standards on this website.
-The latest research updating the standards was carried out in 2023.
-Our previous research reports can be found at www.plsa.co.uk
+We update the Standards annually, carrying out further research with people across the country to ensure that the Retirement Living Standards remain current, incorporating changes in the costs of goods and services as well as reflecting any changes in people’s expectations for retirement.
+We publish any required changes to the Standards on this website.
+The latest research updating the Standards was carried out in 2024.

 A full report on the original research can be found in the archive